 - VO2 max testing.
 Best independent predictor of all-cause mortality after age.
 If yours is poor for your age, that is the single most actionable data point in the visit.

-What the data actually supports
+What the data supports

-There is a real body of evidence behind longevity medicine.
-There is also a lot of speculation.
-Here is honest triage.
-Strong data, do this:- Aggressive cardiovascular risk reduction.
+- Assertive cardiovascular risk reduction.
 ApoB-driven lipid management, blood pressure control, low-dose aspirin if indicated.
 The single largest contribution to extending healthspan.

 - Protein floor of around 1.6 g per kg per day for active adults.
 The default American diet is protein-low for an aging population.